 Yves Bonavero was born and educated in Paris.
-He holds a First Class Honours degree in Philosophy and German, as well as an MA, from Oxford University.
-Yves started his business career at ED&F Man, joining the partnership in 1983 and becoming Group Chief Executive Officer in 1987, aged 34.
+He holds a First-Class Honours degree in Philosophy and German, as well as an MA, from Oxford University.
+Yves started his business career with Man Group and became CEO in 1987.

-In 1996, Yves helped create two major businesses in Poland: Dom Development, listed on the Warsaw Stock Exchange since 2006, which currently develops over 4,000 homes a year, and Europa Park, the country’s premier logistics and distribution centre.
-Yves is the chairman of Woodsford Consulting Ltd, which he founded in 1996, and Woodsford Litigation Funding Ltd, which he founded in 2010 to promote access to justice for impecunious claimants with meritorious cases in the field of large commercial litigation and international arbitration.
-For ten years, Yves was a trustee of The Brain Research Trust, which funds neurological research at UCL’s Institute of Neurology.
-He’s also a trustee of the Leslie Aldridge Trust which aims to provide accommodation to homeless people.
+In 1996, Yves founded in Poland Dom Development, listed on the Warsaw Stock Exchange since 2006, which currently develops over 4,000 homes a year, and Europa Park, the country’s premier logistics and distribution centre.
+Yves is the chair of Woodsford Consulting Ltd, which he founded in 1996.
+In 2010, he founded Woodsford Group Ltd which holds corporations to account for ESG breaches.

 Yves’s first novel, Something in the Sea, was published by Bloomsbury in 2006; his second, The Nuremberg Enigma, followed in 2016.

-TJ was called to the bar in 1994 and has worked with asylum seekers and refugees for more than 25 years both legally and clinically.
+TJ was called to the bar in 1994 and has worked with people seeking asylum and refugees for more than 25 years both legally and clinically.
 She was the Executive Director of the Helen Bamber Foundation and continues to serve as an Advisory Panel Member to the UK's Anti-Slavery Commissioner.
-She joined the AB Charitable Trust Board in 2019.
+She joined the A B Charitable Trust Board in 2019.

 Athol has been a life-long advocate of human rights as well as enjoying a successful business career in the UK and abroad.
 Athol brings special expertise in corporate finance, strategic planning and corporate responsibility to his role as a trustee as well as extensive experience as a director and trustee of a major corporate trust.
 Prior to retiring from business life he was Global Head of Corporate Responsibility for a large, international financial services business based in the City of London.